ackza/d3a/README.rst

 ====================================
-d3a: Decentralized Autonomous Area Agent
+d3a: Decentralized Autonomous Area Agent (Forked for Telos Searl Effect Generator UEC integration)
 ====================================

 The D3A is being developed by Grid Singularity as an interface and codebase to model, simulate, optimize and (coming soon) download and deploy a custom energy exchange.
 See more at https://www.d3a.io .
+This energy DEX will allow anyone to trade their own energy against EOSIO easy to work with smart contracts alowing for a future where anyone needing electricity can request it on the energy worker proposal system

 Code of Conduct
 ===============